C4erries/wave-mq/README.md

 - hit `/api/topics/<name>` (or the binary metadata API) to discover which broker owns each partition;
 - expect followers to reply with `ErrNotLeader` (binary) or HTTP 409 plus `leaderBrokerID`; retry those requests against the reported leader.

+On startup each broker waits for the Raft leader exposed by `/api/controller`; the leader applies `RegisterBroker` directly, and followers forward the same info to `POST /api/controller/brokers` so the leader can append the registration.
+You can watch `raftState`, `term`, `peers`, and `leader` in `/api/controller` to understand elections or diagnose `leader not elected`.

 The `scripts/raft-cluster-demo.sh` script orchestrates this flow end-to-end, including a follower restart to demonstrate that replication catches up from `WALSink.NextOffset()` without duplicate writes.

 #### Client expectations & restart behavior

+- **Broker registration**: on startup each `mbd` instance waits for a Raft leader via `/api/controller`; if it is the leader it applies a `RegisterBroker` command directly through Raft, and if it is a follower it POSTs to the leader’s `POST /api/controller/brokers` endpoint so that the leader appends and replicates the registration in `ClusterMetadata`.
 - **Leader-only traffic**: clients should write/read to the leader returned by metadata (`/api/topics` or `/api/cluster`).
 Followers reject produce/fetch with the standard leader hint, so drivers should retry against `leaderBrokerID`.
 - **Durable controller state**: `NewRaftController` persists initial `ClusterMetadata` in `-raft-dir` and reuses it on restart so controller restarts continue from the same view without resetting leaders/replicas.
 - **Broker bootstrap**: each broker opens partitions only where it is listed as a replica; the local `metadata.log` is just a cache, so the controller remains the source of truth.